raspberrypilearning/custom-pi-desktop/en/step_4.md

 The Taskbar allows you to access the Main Menu (Raspberry), open commonly used applications and select currently open applications, and access useful settings and information.

+The default position of the taskbar is at the top of the desktop.

 ![screenshot](images/custom-taskbar.png)

 --- task ---